Time-uniform central limit theory and asymptotic confidence sequences: Additional discussions

 \subsection{Time-uniform convergence in probability is equivalent to almost sure convergence}

-In Theorems~\ref{theorem:acs}, \ref{theorem:csate_randomized}, and \ref{theorem:csate_observational}, we justified the asymptotic validity of our confidence sequences by showing that the approximation error at a particular rate.
+In Theorems~\ref{theorem:acs}, \ref{theorem:csate_randomized}, and \ref{theorem:csate_observational}, we justified the asymptotic validity of our \asympcs{}s by showing that the approximation error at a particular rate.
 At first glance, this may seem like a slightly stronger statement than required since we only need the approximation error $\varepsilon_t$ to vanish \emph{time-uniformly in probability}: